madhank93/learn-k8s-ckad/README.md

 <details>

-  <summary> 66.
-How do you know the readiness of the pod ?
-Or how do you do health checks ? </summary>
+  <summary> 67.
+How to perform different types of health checks ? </summary>

   <p>